ChainSafe/engineering-handbook/docs/3_development/1_development-flow/2_development.md

 ## 5. Approaches in use

-In many of the [ChainSafe Products](/departments/product) development cycles OneFlow approach is used.
-You can find more [detailed description here](/pages/oneflow).
+In many of the ChainSafe development cycles OneFlow approach is used.
+You can find more detailed [ description about OneFlow here](/pages/oneflow).